telefonicaid/fiware-orion/doc/manuals/admin/database_model.md

 -   **lastFailure**: the time when last notification failure occurred.
     Not present if the subscription has never failed.
 -   **lastSuccess**: the time when last successful notification occurred.
-    Not present if the subscription has never provoked a notification.
+    Not present if the subscription has never provoked a successful notification.

 Example document: